-With floor-to-ceiling windows and an internal courtyard where you can relax outside with a drink, Hotel Bologna doesn’t disappoint.
-This luxury hotel is also walking distance to the train station and offers a free shuttle to the airport.
+- Luxury hotel – With floor-to-ceiling windows and an internal courtyard where you can relax outside with a drink, Hotel Bologna doesn’t disappoint.
+This luxury option is also walking distance to the train station and offers a free shuttle to the airport.

 Tips for Visiting Pisa